 However, without seeing the raw data, the only thing the ISO code can positively identify is whether a sample has achieved the desired target value.
-The ISO code does nothing to help determine any type of real trend information unless the value of the raw data at the given micron levels changes enough to raise or lower the ISO code.
+The ISO code does nothing to help determine any real trend information unless the value of the raw data at the given micron levels changes enough to raise or lower the ISO code.

 It’s easy to look at the ISO table and notice a pattern.
 At each row, the upper limit for each code is approximately double that of the lower limit for the same code.
-Likewise, the upper and lower limits are double that of the upper and lower limits of the next lower code.
-This is known as a Renard’s series table.
+Likewise, the upper and lower limits are double that of the upper and lower limits of the next lower code — this is known as a Renard’s series table.

-Using the previous example (20/17/13), this means that at the greater than 4 micron level, the number of particles measured was at the most 2^20 and above 2^19.
+Using the previous example (20/17/13), this means that at the greater than 4-micron level, the number of particles measured was at the most 2^20 and above 2^19.
 Since particle count data is reported in particles per mL of sample, the raw data must be divided by 100.

 This becomes a significant problem when you have a target cleanliness level of 19/17/14, your previous sample was 18/16/13, and your most current sample is 19/17/14.
-For all reporting purposes, you have achieved and maintained the target cleanliness level of 19/17/14.
-This suggests that your component should be in a “normal” status.
+For all reporting purposes, you have achieved and maintained the target cleanliness level of 19/17/14 — this suggests that your component should be in a “normal” status.
 Given the information presented previously, it is easy to see how you could have two to four times the amount of particle ingress and only increase by a single ISO code or have no increase at all.